15th Annual C-STEM Conference

 Breakout Session 1

 1A.
-Hands-on: Getting Started with RoboBlocky for Absolute Beginners to Teach Math and CS with Robotics for Absolute Beginners to Teach Math and CS with Robotics (Bring-Your-Own-Computer)
+Hands-on: For Absolute Beginners - Getting Started with RoboBlocky to Teach Math and CS with Robotics into Elementary School Curriculum (Bring-Your-Own-Computer)

 1C.
 Hands-on Arduino: Introduction to Basic Electronics and Creative Problem Solving for Physical Computing (Bring-Your-Own-Computer)

 1D.
-Competition & Programs: RoboPlay Challenge Competition to Showcase Students' Creativity, Problem-Solving, and Teamwork Skills
+Competition & Programs: RoboPlay Challenge Competition to Showcase Student Learning, Perseverance, Creativity, Problem-Solving, and Teamwork Skills

 1E.
 Leadership & PD: School and District Wide Integration of C-STEM Math/CS/Engineering Design with Robotics Curriculum into K-12 Math Classroom Teaching